niyasps18/reditt_like_app/README.md

 The list shows the time since something is posted.
 The list displays "now" if the post is shared less than a minute ago.
 Since the assumption is that the app on a particular device has a single user, "me" is displayed as username on each post.

+When the user scrolls and reaches the bottom of the list, more data is loaded.
+This seems to be a more scalable model than just showing a limitted number of posts all the time.

+Upon clicking the downvote/upvote button the list will get instantly sorted if necessary.

 --------------------------------------------------------------------------------------------------------------------------------